What is a home inspection?

 What will it cost?

-The home inspection fee for any given home varies.
-The inspection fee will depend upon the size of the home, particular features, age, and possible additional services, such as swimming pools, spas, sprinkler systems, wells, septic systems and other structures.
 However, do not let cost be a factor in deciding whether or not to have a home inspection, or in the selection of your home inspector.
 The knowledge gained from a home inspection is well worth the cost, and the lowest priced home inspector is not necessarily a bargain.
 The inspector’s qualifications, including his experience, training, and professional affiliations, should be the most important consideration.

 Who pays for the home inspection?